 Classes and instructors are selected with extra care, taking all aspects such as AP and IB credits, various degree requirements, and previous college courses into consideration.
 Students are block registered in classes and, unfortunately, there is no flexibility in changing classes due to preference.

 Please inform us immediately about your status change so that we can make necessary adjustments.

-Unfortunately, no. The Quarter Plus program requires that all students be enrolled in Public Speaking (COMS 101).
-If you are applying for the residential program and virtual option with two courses, you will be also be placed in one other course in the General Education area.
-Therefore, if you have already completed either public speaking or the GE areas we are offering in the program; we are unable to enroll you in the program.
+Students in the residential program will also be placed in one other course in the General Education area.
+If an applicant has already completed public speaking, they cannot be placed in ENG 145, or any of the GE areas we are offering in the program; we are unable to enroll them in the program.